 (That river keeps raging because there’s water stored up in the reservoir and/or the snowpack.)

-You know those people that seem to always go-go-go and who say “Yeah, I NEVER get sick!” (it’s common, you know them), yet they are burning their candles at both ends.
-And it seems almost odd that they can keep going.
+You know those people that seem to always go-go-go and who say “Yeah, I never get sick!” (it’s common, you know them)?
+What you may not realize is they are burning their candles at both ends.
+But doesn’t it seem almost odd they can keep going?

 This GO-GO-GO stage is stage one.